-- 3. Tap Set to confirm and save your changes. - When the timer expires, a message will appear on 4. the control panel display, page 71.
+- 3. set to confirm and save your changes. - 4.
+Tap to return to the Settings Menu.

+When the timer expires, a message will appear on the control panel display, page 71.
 Follow the previous instructions to reset the timer.
 The filter must be replaced.
 Refer to Section 13.1, page 56, for filter location.
-If you tap "snooze" the message will clear but the error icon \Lambda will display and the reminder screen will reappear in 10 days. - Tap to return to the Settings Menu.
-5.
+If you tap "snooze" the message will clear but the error icon A will display and the reminder screen will reappear in 10 days.